Published and Working Papers

 (with S. Asher and P. Novosad) (January 2020, American Economic Journal: Applied Economics)

-“Spillover Impacts on Education from Employment Guarantees” (Accepted, Education Finance and Policy)
+“Spillover Impacts on Education from Employment Guarantees” (January 2022, Education Finance and Policy)

 “Religion and Sanitation Practices”